Brandon Baker

 After a six-year hiatus, Baker starred in the 2014 comedy The Formula alongside Reginald VelJohnson and Sasha Jackson.

-In 2015, Baker retired from acting and became a wedding officiant at a wedding planning company, Simply Eloped.
 Brandon made a brief return to the spotlight in 2019 when he guest starred on Christy's Kitchen Throwbacks, a web channel hosted by fellow former Disney Channel actor Christy Carlson Romano.

+Post-acting career

+In 2015, Baker lost his passion for acting and retired from the industry.
+He moved to Boulder, Colorado in 2017.
+In 2019, he became a wedding officiant at wedding planning company Simply Eloped.
+Baker is also a member of the band The Cheeks.